telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 ---
 title: How to Record Test
 page_title: How to Record Test
-description: "Test Studio test Recording codeless.
-Record a test in Test Studio without writing code.
-Launch new browser to record a test.
-Can I start recording from certain point in my application.
-Can I attach Test Studio to a running browser or application.
-Codeless test automation with Test Studio."
+description: "Test Studio allows you to record tests against an application without writing code.
+You can attach Test Studio to a running browser or application."
-position: 0
+position: 0"
 ---
 # How to Record Test

-**Test Recording** is one of the leading Test Studio features, which automatically captures your actions against the application under test.
-While recording, you can also add various verification steps to ensure the page's state.
-A key benefit to mention are the built-in translators for all Telerik components, which allow you to automate specific actions and verifications for the controls.
-And all these are part of the recording flow without the need for a single line of code.
+The **Test Recording** feature in Test Studio automatically captures your actions against the tested application.
+While recording, you can add various verification steps that test the page.

+**Test Recording** provides built-in translators for all Telerik components.
+These translators allow you to automate a variety of actions and verifications for the controls.
+None of **Test Recording** features requires you to write code.

-This article will guide you through the recording process for web and WPF tests and how to get the most out of them.
+This article guides you through the recording process for web and WPF tests and how to get the most out of them.

 1. [How to Start a Recording Session](#start-a-recording-session)
 1. [How to Add Steps in the Test](#how-to-add-steps-in-the-test)